Azure/Health-Data-and-AI-Blueprint/faq.md

 'SqlServer' = 21.0.17199\
 'MSOnline' = 1.1.166.0

 The script tries to unload and load the correct scripts running deploy.ps1 -installmodule.
-If permissions are not set correctly on the local computer.
-Or module permissions were changed.
-The script will not load the correct versions of the required modules.
+This will happen if permissions are not set correctly on the local computer, or module permissions were changed.

 If a module fails it's recommended that you remove the modules from your PowerShell install directory, and then rerun the deploy.ps1 -installmodule command.